monirt/Normative-trajectory-modeling-of-brain-dynamics-across-aging-and-AD/README.md

 # Normative-trajectory-modeling-of-brain-dynamics-across-aging-and-AD
 This study develops a dynamic neuroimaging framework to distinguish healthy brain aging from Alzheimer’s progression.
 Using an HMM trained on cognitively normal adults, it measures deviations from an age-adjusted entropy trajectory, showing increasing disruption from MCI to AD and highlighting a compact biomarker.

+## Data & Cohort Definition
+Resting-state functional MRI (rs-fMRI) data are obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI), including cognitively normal (CN), mild cognitive impairment (MCI), and Alzheimer’s disease (AD) participants.
+Each subject contributed a single rs-fMRI scan and a T1-weighted structural image.
+Diagnostic labels are harmonized across metadata files and encoded as an ordinal disease stage variable (CN = 0, MCI = 1, AD = 2) for downstream analyses.
+Demographic information, including chronological age, was used only for statistical association analyses.

+The final cohort comprised 357 participants (238 CN, 94 MCI, 25 AD) contributing a total of 585 resting-state fMRI scans, with some subjects contributing multiple longitudinal sessions (Table~\ref{tab:demographics}).
+Groups did not differ significantly in age at the time of first scan (one-way ANOVA, F(2,354)=2.77, p=0.064), supporting the use of a normative age-adjusted modeling framework.
+Scans were acquired between 2017 and 2023 across multiple ADNI sites.